-All accepted first year and transfer students who have committed to SFC are invited to take a skills assessment to help advisors guide you through the registration process.
+All accepted first-year and transfer students who have committed to SFC are invited to take a skills assessment to help advisors place them into the correct Writing and Math class.
 See below for frequently asked questions and information about why we offer the test and how to prepare for it.

 Who is invited to take the Skills Assessment?

-All accepted students (first year and transfer students) who have committed to SFC are invited to take the skills assessment.
+All accepted students (first-year and transfer students) who have committed to SFC are invited to take the skills assessment.
 Once you commit to St. Francis College you will receive communication about taking the skills assessment.
-It is important that you review the prep questions and that you start the exam at a time when you are ready.
-You must complete the exam in 1 sitting and the Math section is timed.

 What is on the Skills Assessment?